 October 2017 - February 2018 - Junior counsel for one defendant in 10 handed historic rape and grooming trial at Oxford Crown Court.

-August 2017: In a highly unusual case, David Emanuel secured an acquittal in a murder case where the victim died 9 years after he was stabbed and the defendant was already convicted of attempted murder.
+August 2017: In a highly unusual case, David secured an acquittal in a murder case where the victim died 9 years after he was stabbed and the defendant was already convicted of attempted murder.
 Led by Peter Wilcock QC.
 See press coverage.

 August 2017: Represented Liverpool FC footballer, Lloyd Jones, at his sentence for affray and assault at Gloucester Crown Court.
 Successfully persuaded the court to pass a community penalty.
 David's plea in mitigation was widely reported.
 This case was reported by the Mirror.

 April 2017, after an 8 week trial at the Old Bailey the jury acquitted David's client of murder and manslaughter.
 The defendant, a mother of two young children, was the victim of long-term domestic violence at the hands of her partner who she stabbed to death with a kitchen knife after an incident at their home.
 David, who was led, conducted a number of the legal arguments in a highly complex case involving non-defendant's bad character, police breaches of the codes of conduct, hearsay and expert evidence admissibility.
 The case attracted national media coverage, including on the BBC, the Guardian and The Telegraph.

 July 2016: In a joint enterprise case, David's client was acquitted on one count of murder, four counts of attempted murder and one count of violent disorder.
 The judge at the Old Bailey directed the jury to enter not guilty verdicts after hearing legal submissions - see press coverage.